The criminal and the ape-thing, OK. But a woman

 - Earth-32, a world partially based on Batman: In Darkest Knight.
 Bruce Wayne is Green Lantern, and fights alongside heroes such as Super-Martian, Wonderhawk, and Aquaflash.

 - Earth-35, a pastiche of Rob Liefeld's Extreme Studios comics, including Supremo and Majesty, Queen of Venus.
+The premier superteam of this world is the Super-Americans.

 - Earth-36, a world home to a team called Justice 9, based off Big Bang Comics.